wheresrhys/keen-query/README.md

    - a - index/name of the first dimension to move (default 0)
    - b - index/name of the second dimension to move (default: the deepest dimension of the table)
    - method - when a or b are their default values, setting method to `shuffle` will move the dimension to be the first/last, and shuffle all other dimesnions along to make room, as opposed to swapping the a/bth dimension with the first/last

-- `plot(coords, val)` - data is stored in an n-dimensional matrix. plot places a value in th position specified by coords

 the keen data with all aggregations, reductiosn etc. already applied.